On Vector Spaces with Formal Infinite Sums: Abstract

 \section{Abstract}

-We discuss possible definitions of categories of vector spaces over a fixed field $\mathbf{k}$ enriched with a notion of formal infinite linear combination in the likes of the formal infinite linear combinations one has in the context of generalized power series.
-We call these \emph{categories of reasonable strong vector spaces} (c.r.s.v.s.).
-We show that, in a precise sense, the more general possible definition for a reasonable strong vector space is that of a small $\mathbf{k}$-additive endofunctor of $\mathrm{Vect}_\mathbf{k}$ such that for every cardinal $\lambda$ there are no non-zero natural transformations from $\mathrm{Vect}(\mathbf{k},-)^\lambda /\mathrm{Vect}(\mathbf{k}, -)^{\oplus \lambda}$ to $X$.
-We denote the category such functors $\Sigma\mathrm{Vect}$.
-We compare $\Sigma\mathrm{Vect}$ to the category of ``naive" strong vector spaces $B\Sigma\mathrm{Vect}$ constructed in a specific way and to the c.r.s.v.s.\ $K\mathrm{TVect}_s$ of separated linearly topologized spaces that are generated by linearly compact spaces.
-We study the number of iterations of a natural approximate reflector on $\mathrm{Ind}\text{-}(\mathrm{Vect}^{\text{op}})$ needed to construct the orthogonal reflector onto $\Sigma\mathrm{Vect}$ because it relates to the problem of constructing the smallest subspace of an $X \in \Sigma\mathrm{Vect}$ closed under taking infinite linear combinations containing a given linear subspace of $H$ of $X$.
-We give a complete answer in the case $X$ is $\aleph_1$-ary.
-Finally we show how the natural monoidal closed structure on $\mathrm{Ind}\text{-}(\mathrm{Vect}^{\text{op}})$ induces one on $\Sigma\mathrm{Vect}$ and apply this to define an infinite-sum-sensitive notion of K\"ahler differentials for generalized power series.
-Most of the technical results apply to a more general class of reflective subcategories of $\mathrm{Ind}\text{-}(\mathrm{Vect}^{\text{op}})$.
+I discuss possible definitions of categories of vector spaces enriched with a notion of formal infinite linear combination in the likes of the formal infinite linear combinations one has in the context of generalized power series, I call these \emph{reasonable categories of strong vector spaces} (r.c.s.v.s.).
+I show that, in a precise sense, the more general possible definition for a strong vector space is that of a small $\Vect$-enriched endofunctor of $\Vect$ that is right orthogonal for every cardinal $\lambda$, to the cokernel of the canonical inclusion of the $\lambda$-th copower in the $\lambda$-th power of the identity functor: these form the objects for a universal r.c.s.v.s.\ I call $\Sigma\Vect$.
+I show this is equivalent to the category of \emph{ultrafinite summability spaces} defined independently in \cite{bagayoko2024automorphisms}.
+I relate this category to what could be understood to be the obvious category of strong vector spaces $B\Sigma\Vect$ and to the r.c.s.v.s.\ $K\TVect_s$ of separated linearly topologized spaces that are generated by linearly compact spaces.
+I analyze the monoidal closed structures on various r.c.s.v.s.\ induced by the natural one on $\Ind\-(\Vect^\op)$.
+In particular with respect to the problem of closure under the tensor product of $\Ind\-(\Vect^\op)$.
+Most of the technical results apply to a more general class of orthogonal subcategories of $\Ind\-(\Vect^\op)$ and we work with that generality as it's cost-free.